 - 1 The Edusave Character Award (ECHA) was introduced in 2012 in line with the Ministry's emphasis on values-driven education.
-The award is given to Singapore Citizen students in Government and Government-aided schools, junior colleges and centralised institute, independent schools, specialised schools, and the Institute of Technical Education to recognise students who demonstrate exemplary values and civic responsibility through their behaviour and actions. - 2 The school-based awards are given to a maximum of 2% of the Singapore Citizen students from all streams in each level. - 3 In 2021, 7,870 students were awarded the ECHA at a total value of \$3.15 million.
+The award is given to Singapore Citizen students in Government and Government-aided schools, junior colleges and Millennia Institute, independent schools, specialised schools, and the Institute of Technical Education to recognise students who demonstrate exemplary values and civic responsibility through their behaviour and actions. - 2 The school-based awards are given to a maximum of 2% of the Singapore Citizen students at each level and course. - 3 In 2022, 7,953 students were awarded the ECHA at a total value of \$3.2 million.
 Table-6 shows the breakdown of awardees by level.